Tensions rise as Trump threatens military force against protesters

 Bystander Sean Jones, who watched as people ransacked luxury stores in Manhattan's chic Soho neighborhood, explained the destruction this way: "People are doing this so next time, before they think about trying to kill another black person, they're going to be like, 'Damn, we don't want them out here doing this ... again.'"

-The unrest in Minneapolis appeared to stabilize on the same day that Floyd's brother made an impassioned plea for peace at the location where a white police officer put his knee on the handcuffed black man's neck until he stopped breathing last week.
+The unrest in Minneapolis appeared to stabilize on the same day Floyd's brother made an impassioned plea for peace at the location where a white police officer put his knee on the handcuffed black man's neck until he stopped breathing last week.

 The death toll from the unrest began to mount, including two people killed in a Chicago suburb.
-The police chief in Louisville was fired after a beloved restaurant owner was killed by security forces during unrest early Monday.
+The police chief in Louisville was fired after a beloved restaurant owner was killed by police and National Guard enforcing a curfew.

-An officer was shot shortly before midnight near the Circus Circus casino in Las Vegas, where police have made 338 arrests during three nights of violence that followed peaceful protests earlier in the day.
+An officer was shot shortly before midnight near the Circus Circus casino in Las Vegas.
 Police had no immediate word on the officer's condition.
+Four officers were shot in St. Louis, Missouri, where police said they were expected to recover.

-The latest wave of protests came on the day that Trump portrayed himself as hard-nosed, law-and-order president and police under federal command forced back peaceful demonstrators with tear gas so he could walk to a nearby church and pose with a Bible.
+Trump, meanwhile, portrayed himself as a hard-nosed, law-and-order president, with police under federal command forcing back peaceful demonstrators with tear gas so he could pose with a Bible outside a damaged church.

-Trump emerged after two days out of public view and threatened in remarks from the White House Rose Garden that he would deploy "thousands and thousands" of U.S. troops.
-Then he made a surprise walk through Lafayette Park to a Washington house of worship known as "The Church of the Presidents" that suffered fire damage in the protests.
+Emerging after two days out of public view, he threatened from the White House Rose Garden to deploy "thousands and thousands" of U.S. troops.
+Then he made a surprise walk across Lafayette Park to a house of worship known as "The Church of the Presidents."

 The photo op was condemned by Episcopal Bishop Mariann Edgar Budde.